rsnyder/spartina/_posts/2025-10-12-schh-ai-assistant.md

 </style>

-Welcome to the **SCHH AI Assistant** — a friendly, experimental tool created to help Sun City Hilton Head residents (and future neighbors) quickly find the information that matters most.
-Instead of digging through websites, newsletters, or emails, you can simply **ask questions in plain language** and get helpful answers drawn from reliable community sources.
+Welcome to the **SCHH AI Assistant** — a friendly, experimental tool created to help Sun City Hilton Head residents quickly find the information that matters most.
+Instead of digging through websites, PDFs, or newsletters, you can simply **ask questions in plain language** and get helpful answers drawn from reliable community sources.
 It’s like having a knowledgeable neighbor who’s always ready to help you learn more about life in Sun City.

 ---